SeascapeScience/SeascapeScience.github.io/_posts/2024-02-16-climate-surprises.md

 by model simulations that suggest a gradual warming over a period of about 100 years._"

-If these topics resonate, check out the full paper: <https://digitalcommons.library.umaine.edu/cgi/viewcontent.cgi?article=1973&context=mpr>
+If these topics resonate, check out the full paper, where we go into a lot more detail: <https://digitalcommons.library.umaine.edu/cgi/viewcontent.cgi?article=1973&context=mpr>